 Innerspring or AirFoam™

 Some Innerspring mattresses may be too bouncy for those with back pain.

 AirFoam™ provides ultra-low motion transfer.

 Latex or AirFoam™

-Medium-firm natural latex mattresses balance support with subtle contouring and preserve spinal alignment.
-They offer pressure relief and gentle cushioning, though they aren't quite as soft as AirFoam™.
+Natural latex mattresses balance support with subtle contouring and preserve spinal alignment.
+They offer pressure relief and gentle cushioning, making a great option for sleepers with degenerative disc disease.

 Memory Foam or AirFoam™

-AirFoam™ offers 4 times greater pressure relief than memory foam.
+AirFoam™ offers four times greater pressure relief than memory foam.

 Some memory foam mattresses may be too soft to align the spine correctly.